mastermind65535/SWAS/README.md

 Hashed passwords are created with the following mechanism: SHA-256 Hash Algorithm + Random Salt.

 ## Disclaimer
 > The creator(s) of this software assume no liability and are not responsible for any misuse or damages arising from the use of this software.
-Always obtain proper authorization before testing or analyzing systems using this software.

 ## Tip